Dallas Cowboys Super Bowl 50 Odds Analysis

 2014 Season in Review

+The GoodThe Cowboys (12-4 SU, 10-6 ATS, 9-6-1 O/U) got a series of stellar campaigns from several of their key core players, including running back DeMarco Murray, wide receiver Dez Bryant and the entire offensive line.
+The ‘Boys finished the 2014 regular season ranked seventh in total offense, including a spectacular second in rushing (147.1 ypg) as Murray led the entire league with an eye-opening 1,845 yards and a fine 4.6-yards-per-carry average.
+Bryant finished eighth in receiving yards (1,320) and second in touchdowns scored (16) while Murray also finished seventh in touchdowns scored with 13.
 Dallas played standout defense against the run this past season, finishing eighth in rushing yards allowed while also putting up a stellar 29.2 points per game (fifth).
 The Cowboys also experienced some stability within its coaching ranks with head coach Jason Garrett earning a new deal and both, offensive coordinator, Scott Linehan and defensive coordinator Rod Marinelli cementing their respective positions with the franchise.

 The BadThe Cowboys also had their fair share of ‘bad’ in 2014, finishing a mediocre 16th in passing, and 19th in total defense (355.1 ypg).

 The UglyDallas’ pass defense was downright ‘ugly’ with the NFC East champions ranking an uninspiring 26th against the pass (251.9 ypg).
 If the Cowboys are serious about taking the next step toward being a legitimate Super Bowl contender, they need to address this issue before they meet up with the likes of teams like Philly or New Orleans.

 Let’s take a look at the Cowboys’ statistics from this past season.